Bow2ai/php-imageboards/README.md

 Adelia- What if you took vichan, made it one 435 line page of php code, sqlite3, security, and made it to only work with php8.4.8++ ?
 Well run this board and find out!
 It's awesome, and makes you wonder why vichan insists on extreme bloat and the largest attack surface possible.
 Requires an uploads and uploads/thumb dir.
 You can drop in any  existing vichan js or css !
 Have ai audit the small index.php and change anything you want!
 Bam!
 Escape from the vortex of unsafe code and malicious culture that is vichan.

-Adelia1- While Adelia is quite secure, Adelia1 has improved security.
+Adelia1- While Adelia is quite secure, Adelia1 has slightly improved security hardening.
+Hey, its php- there is ALWAYS room to make it more secure.
+In either the server settings, or the php code itself, there is ALWAYS room to make php apps more secure.
+THAT is why php is rapidly going out of style.
+Want real security?
+Use a RUST coded imageboard.